joaodinissf/MSSS-Iberia/README.md

 We will guide you through the steps needed in order to obtain Performance and Frustration plots.
 1. If you are unsure whether you have numpy and matplotlib installed, run `pip install numpy matplotlib`
 2. Navigate to the 'code/classes' folder, by running `cd code/classes` from the root folder of the project.
-3. Run the short reproducibility: `python3 reproducibility.py` (or `python reproducibility.py`, depending on the Python configuration on your machine).
+3. Run the short reproducibility test: `python3 reproducibility.py` (or `python reproducibility.py`, depending on the Python configuration on your machine).

 **(Optional)**
 By default, the reproducibility test is run with `frustration_low_good.json` as input file and `performance` as the output plot.